 Hand in your documents, and that’s it!
 Technically there is one last check, but at this point, they will give you a document stating that you have requested residency and that you can sign up with your local ASL to get a doctor.

 Usually, it is required that the police verify your residence by paying a visit to ensure that you live where you say you do.
 However, in the small towns I have lived in, they have never done this.
 Friends in larger cities like Rome and Turin have reported that the police do come and check.

 There is nothing to worry about, as it is typically just a knock on the door to see if you are there, and occasionally a quick peek inside.
 Once they are satisfied, they will sign you off as an official resident.

 What if I need to change my residency?

 You go through the same process with the same office, whether you change within the same city, or change cities all together.

 So you are a resident, what now?

-If you own a car, this will also need to be registered when signing your residency.
+If you own a car, you will also need to register it when obtaining your residency.

 In addition, you can apply for an electronic carta d’identita and select a general practitioner at your local ASL office with your residency.

 For some visas and permesso di soggiorno situations, claiming residency is mandatory, as in the case of the elective residency visa.
 However, even if it is not required, there are several reasons why you might want to claim residency: